- My Approach

 Note: All of Dr. Steiner's groups are designed for individuals who have either have been in, or are currently in psychotherapy, are not in crisis, and are motivated to change.
 There are many groups that are short term or designed to help people who are in crisis.
 For more information, see group therapy referral resources.

 Ann Steiner, Ph.D., M.F.T., CGP, (Certified Group Psychotherapist), has been leading psychotherapy groups for 30 years, supervises, trains and consults to therapists.
 She is a licensed marriage family therapist in private practice in Contra Costa county in Northern California.
 She is a Fellow of the American Group Psychotherapy Society, was president of Northern California Group Psychotherapy Society, a founding member of the American Orthopsychiatric Association's Disability Study Group and the National Registry of Group Psychotherapists.

 Dr. Steiner served as an Associate Clinical Professor, Department of Psychiatry, University of California Medical School, San Francisco for fourteen years and is on the faculty of The Psychotherapy Institute's Group Therapy Training Program.
 She lectures at professional meetings nationally and locally, and writes for consumers and therapists.

 Disclaimer: This website is designed for educational purposes, and is not a substitute for professional medical or psychological care.
 If you require urgent medical or psychological services please consult a qualified professional in your area, or call 911.

 Your Privacy is Important:

 An increasing number of therapists discourage sending confidential information over the Internet since the Patriot Act allows the reading of private emails.
-Additionally there may be other issues with maintaining confidentiality via the Internet.
+Additionally, there are other challenges to maintaining confidentiality via the Internet.

 If you have questions about Dr. Steiner's therapy groups, please call her at (925) 962-0060 or send an email along with your phone number, and a variety of times when it would be convenient for her to return your call.